What is the Business Model of food delivery apps?

 With all the funding’s, the most crucial aspect of food delivery app would be

-(Want to learn more about last mile logistics? click here)
+(Want to learn more about last-mile logistics? click here)

 Hub & spoke model:

-Both Zomato and Swiggy have also launched the cloud kitchen vertical, where the company provides the space and sets up a physical kitchen for participating restaurants that just have to get the food made and fulfil deliveries.
+Both Zomato and Swiggy have also launched the cloud kitchen vertical, where the company provides the space and sets up a physical kitchen for participating restaurants that just have to get the food made and fulfill deliveries.